 Feeling Great in Asheville!

-Asheville, North Carolina is nestled near the southeastern border of Great Smoky Mountains National Park.
+Feeling Great in Asheville, North Carolina near the southeastern border of Great Smoky Mountains National Park.
 Oconaluftee, Cataloochee, Big Creek and Balsam Mountain areas are all about an hour’s drive from downtown Asheville.
 If you’re staying on the Tennessee side of the Smokies, Asheville makes a great day-trip!

 Reaching Asheville is convenient and easy.
 Interstate 40 enters the city from the east and west and Interstate 26 accesses the city from the south and north.
 The Asheville Regional Airport is nine miles south of downtown on Interstate 26.